 Online proctoring is software that monitors students via webcam while they take an online exam.
 The software is used to assist with the academic integrity of online exams.
 While students in face-to-face courses may sit in a room that has a live proctor, the use of online proctoring software assists with the replication of this situation for the online environment so students can take exams from home, or any other off-campus location.

 RCSJ uses a combination of two tools, called Respondus LockDown Browser and Respondus Monitor, for online proctoring.
 View the video below for a brief introduction to these tools.

 What are the technical requirements for Online Proctoring?

 In order to complete an online exam that is proctored, students will need to meet the minimum technical qualifications to run the required software.

-If you are using a laptop supplied through the RCSJ Laptop Program, you don't need to worry; your computer meets the minimum requirements and LockDown Browser is already installed and ready for you to use.
+If you are using a laptop supplied through the RCSJ Laptop Program, you don't need to worry; your computer meets the minimum requirements.

 If you are using a personal device, the technical requirements are listed below: